SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 The following items MUST be detected and reported as an error:

-- any syntax error in a name starting with `scs-`,
+- any syntax error in a name starting with `SCS-`,
 - any mismatch between any immediately discoverable property of a flavor (currently, CPU, RAM and disk size) and the meaning of its name (which is usually a lower bound), such as the CPU generation or hypervisor.